 For more information, see a picture of the risk of passing on an autosomal recessive disease such as sickle cell disease.

-Call 911 or other emergency services immediately if you have sickle cell disease and one or more of the following symptoms are present:
+Call 911 or other emergency services immediately if you have sickle cell disease and have:

 Make a pain management plan with your doctor that includes where and when to get treatment in case of a sickle cell emergency.